A few words about me…

 I have also been a peer-reviewer for SSHRC and many academic journals and university presses.

 I am a firm believer in the strong interrelationship between teaching, writing and research.
-Teaching is unfortunately viewed by many academics as an inconvenience; as a result, research is often conducted with no thought for teaching.
+Teaching is unfortunately viewed by many (but not all, obviously) academics as an inconvenience; and, as a result, research is often conducted with no thought for teaching (for more on this topic, see here).
 This, to me, is a great shame, which is why I have tried to practice what I preach throughout my career to date: all of my research publications, with the exception of my first book, have come directly out of the various courses I have taught over the years at UBC.

 I am also a firm believer in academic and individual freedom and freedom of speech, which sometimes means having the freedom to challenge the cherished beliefs and entrenched ideas of others.
 Without such freedoms, teaching and learning are fundamentally impossible.